Rick's Daily Tips

 Minimizing the effects of the first reason mentioned above is relatively easy…

-All you need to do is defragment your PC’s hard drive about once every three months.
+All you need to do is defragment your PC’s hard drive about once every three months if you suspect that fragmentation might be an issue.

-Recent versions of Windows automatically defragment the hard drive at regular intervals, but I’ve found it helps to do it manually on occasion using either Windows’ native Defrag utility.
+Recent versions of Windows automatically defragment the hard drive at regular intervals, but I’ve found it can help to do it manually on occasion using either Windows’ native Defrag utility.

 Important: If your PC has a solid state drive (SSD) instead of a spinning hard drive you won’t need to defragment the drive, ever.